 Catchup Capsule: Key APAC Insights You Need To Read

-A selection of key stories from the Asia-based content team for Scrip and the Pink Sheet over the past few weeks that you may have missed, reflecting the diversity and depth of issues facing the biopharma industry in this critical and fast-changing region.
+A selection of key stories from the past few weeks and new video interview from the Asia-based content team for Scrip and the Pink Sheet, reflecting the diversity and depth of issues facing the biopharma industry in this critical and fast-changing region.

 (Highlighted text provides links to the original story.)

-Author Vibha Ravi talks about the main findings of her infographic and how she pulled the data together in the short video below.
+Author Jung Won Shin in Seoul talks about the main findings of her article and how she added value in the short video below.
 (Also available on YouTube here.)